 When a Buyout Is Worth It

-The buyout strategy also becomes more favorable when a company is undergoing significant financial transformation — simplifying financial statements by reducing liabilities can significantly influence company valuations during M&A activities or in the lead-up to an IPO.
+An early buyout makes sense if the buyout fee is less than the NPV of remaining lease payments at a discount rate reflective of the tenant's cost of capital.
+The buyout strategy also becomes more favorable when a company is undergoing significant financial transformation — reducing liabilities can significantly influence company valuations during M&A activities or pre-IPO.

 How to Compare the Two